 One of my absolute favorites in the genre (and series in general) was the mid-90s Saber Marionette series.
 I saw the original Saber Marionette R which is odd and forgettable, as well as the OAV Saber Marionette J to X and Saber Marionette J Again.
 But it’s the original television series Saber Marionette J that will forever own my heart.
-Plus, the theme song kicks ass.
+Plus, the theme song is great.

 The series takes place in a world inhabited by males.
 A set of male astronauts found a new territory/world but because there were no women present, they all just cloned themselves.
 Later, female robots were created for company, etc. but they were still just robots.
 Eventually, a special sort of robot was created with a Maiden Circuit, which makes said robot more human.
 Enter Lime (spunky), Cherry (demure), and Bloodberry (sexy) and they all live with a lazy, cocky weirdo named Otaru.

-In this case, it makes sense that all the girly robots want to bone him, because he’s not awkward.
-He’s just effortlessly cool as hell, but not in a shonen fuck-boi kind of way.
+In this case, it makes sense that all the girly robots want to tap that, because he’s not awkward.
+He’s just effortlessly cool as hell, but not in a shonen sex-boi kind of way.
 Otaru is a real person.
 The fun twist in the show is that another male named Hanagata wants to get in on that Otaru-loving action too, so it makes for a really fun/dysfunctional kind of show.